Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 • Repurposing content smartly.
 This doesn’t mean blasting the exact same video everywhere.
 Adapt it for the nuances of each platform.
 A TikTok video might need different text overlays or a different call to action if used as an Instagram Reel or YouTube Short.

 • Driving traffic to your own assets.
 This is critical.
-Use these platforms to drive people to your website, your email list, and your product pages.
+Use these platforms to drive traffic to your website, email list, and product pages.
 Don’t build your entire house on rented land.
 Algorithms change, and platforms can ban you.
 Owning your audience connection is paramount.
-(If you need a hand figuring out how to make your digital marketing actually drive to your assets, that's something we at Inkbot Design drill down on: Inkbot Design Digital Marketing Services)
+(If you need a hand figuring out how to make your digital marketing actually drive to your assets, that’s something we at Inkbot Design drill down on: Inkbot Design Digital Marketing Services)

 Final Kick Up the Arse: Stop Agonising, Start Strategising